kyungjae-lee/engineers-notebook/cpp-programming/shallow-copy-vs-deep-copy.md

 ## User-Defined Copy Constructor (Deep Copy)

-* Create a copy of the pointed-to-data, NOT just the pointer itself.
+* Creates a copy of the data pointed to by the pointer, NOT just the pointer itself.
+  * This usually means that we have to allocate storage for the data to be copied and then perform the copy.

-* Each copy will have a pointer to UNIQUE storage in the heap.
+* Each copy will have a pointer to UNIQUE storage in the heap and both areas will contain the same data.
-* Deep copy when you have a raw pointer as a class data member.
+* ALWAYS use a copy constructor that does a deep copy when you have a raw pointer as a class data member.